voltrb/volt/Readme.md

 3. IE - coming soon

 Chrome is not supported due to [this issue](https://code.google.com/p/chromedriver/issues/detail?id=887#makechanges) with ChromeDriver.
 Feel free to go [here](https://code.google.com/p/chromedriver/issues/detail?id=887#makechanges) and pester the chromedriver team to fix it.

+# Debugging

+An in browser irb is in the works.
+We also have source maps support, but they are currently disabled by default.
+To enable them run:

+    MAPS=true volt s

+This feature is disabled by default because (due to the volume of pages rendered) it slows down page rendering.
+We're working with the opal and sprockets teams to make it so everything is still served in one big source maps file (which would show the files as they originated on disk)

 # Volt Helpers